official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 That had “changed at the end of February” when Mr Blair “spoke out forcefully” at the Commonwealth Heads of Government Meeting in Australia.

-[^212] Telegram 7579 from AMEMBASSY London to SECSTATE Washington, 2 April 2002, ‘Iraq
+[^212]: Telegram 7579 from AMEMBASSY London to SECSTATE Washington, 2 April 2002, ‘Iraq

 488

-The Report of the Iraq Inquiry558.
-The Embassy reported that the Government had a week later released a Foreign Office briefing paper to the Parliamentary Labour Party “that outlined the case against Iraq”.
+558. The Embassy reported that the Government had a week later released a Foreign Office briefing paper to the Parliamentary Labour Party “that outlined the case against Iraq”.
 That had been followed by the article in The Times by Mr Straw [on 5 March] and a similar piece by Mr Blair the following day.
 The subsequent “debate” on the issue in the